swiftlang/swift-evolution/proposals/0269-implicit-self-explicit-capture.md

 In codebases that make heavy use of asynchronous code, such as clients of [PromiseKit](https://github.com/mxcl/PromiseKit), or even Apple's new [Combine](https://developer.apple.com/documentation/combine) and [SwiftUI](https://developer.apple.com/documentation/swiftui) libraries, maintainers must either choose to adopt style guides which require the use of explicit `self` in all cases, or else resign to the reality that explicit usage of `self` will appear inconsistently throughout the code.
 Given that Apple's preferred/recommended style is to omit `self` where possible (as evidenced by examples throughout [The Swift Programming Language](https://docs.swift.org/swift-book/) and the [SwiftUI Tutorials](https://developer.apple.com/tutorials/swiftui)), having any asynchronous code littered with `self.` is a suboptimal state of affairs.

 The error is also overly conservative—it will prevent the usage of implicit `self` even when it is very unlikely that the capture of `self` will somehow cause a reference cycle.
 With function builders in SwiftUI, the automatic resolution to the "make capture semantics explicit" error (and indeed, the fix-it that is currently supplied to the programmer) is just to slap a `self.` on wherever the compiler tells you to.
-While this likely fine when `self` is a value type, building this habit could cause users to ignore the error and apply the fix-it in cases where it is not in fact appropriate.
+While this is likely fine when `self` is a value type, building this habit could cause users to ignore the error and apply the fix-it in cases where it is not in fact appropriate.

 There are also cases that are just as (if not more) likely to cause reference cycles that the tool currently misses.
 Once such instance is discussed in **Future Directions** below.
 These false negatives are not addressed in this proposal, but improving the precision of this diagnostic will make the tool more powerful and less likely to be dismissed if (or when) new diagnostic cases are introduced.